rmupap/rmupap.github.io/curriculum/index.md

 <h4 class="" id="601">PAS 601 Behavioral Dynamics</h4>

 This foundational course explores the psychosocial aspects of medicine.
 Students develop interpersonal and communication skills necessary to effectively communicate with patients and other healthcare professionals.
-Treatment are discussed from a biopsychological perspective with reference to psychotherapies, psychopharmacology, and environmental intervention.
+Treatments are discussed from a biopsychosocial perspective with reference to psychotherapies, psychopharmacology, and environmental intervention.
 Recognition and management of common psychiatric and psychosocial problems encountered in primary care are highlighted.
 Indications for referral and hospitalization are discussed.
 Topics covered include but not be limited to: anxiety disorders, mood disorders, psychosis, substance use disorders, personality disorders, eating disorders, and psychiatric emergencies and crises.
 Case-based learning and role-play is employed to provide enhanced understanding of applying evidence-based practices to individual patient needs and circumstances.

 {{ page.backtotable }}

 <h4 class="" id="602">PAS 602 Hematology/Oncology</h4>

 This course is a clinical medicine (CM) modular course using an organ-systems approach to facilitate student learning in the study of hematology and oncology.
 Focus includes commonly encountered medical issues affecting hematopoiesis, hemostasis, and the lymphoid organs.
-Topics emphasized include clinical presentation, epidemiology, pathophysiology, patient assessment, diagnosis, pathology, therapeutic interventions, disease management, and clinical course of common disorers.
+Topics emphasized include clinical presentation, epidemiology, pathophysiology, patient assessment, diagnosis, pathology, therapeutic interventions, disease management, and clinical course of common disorders.
 This course also includes introductory oncology content, with a focus on the global clinical aspects of cancer screening, diagnosis, staging, and therapeutic intervention.
 Organ-specific cancers are primarily discussed in corresponding CM modular courses.

 {{ page.backtotable }}

 <h4 class="" id="603">PAS 603 Endocrinology</h4>

 This course is a clinical medicine (CM) modular course using an organ-systems approach to facilitate student learning in the study of endocrinology.
 Commonly encountered medical problems primarily affecting metabolism and organs of the endocrine system are examined.
-Topic emphasized include clinical presentation, epidemiology, pathophysiology, patient assessment, diagnosis, pathology, therapeutic interventions, management, and clinical course of common diseases.
+Topics emphasized include clinical presentation, epidemiology, pathophysiology, patient assessment, diagnosis, pathology, therapeutic interventions, management, and clinical course of common diseases.

 {{ page.backtotable }}